OTSTUDIOS/OT_groupoutfits/README.md

 ## OT_groupoutfits

-Create pre-defined outfits for groups/job with FiveM appreanance and ox_lib.
+Create pre-defined outfits for groups/job with FiveM appearance and ox_lib.